-Paul Fulbrook is a Professor of Nursing with ACU.
+Professor Paul Fulbrook is a Professor of Nursing with ACU.
 In this role he also holds a joint appointment as Nursing Director, Research and Practice Development at The Prince Charles Hospital in Brisbane (a 630-bed tertiary hospital specialising in cardiothoracic care), where he leads the Nursing Research and Practice Development Centre.

 Professor Fulbrook has worked in critical care nursing since 1986 in various clinical, educational, research, and professional roles.
 He qualified as a registered nurse and specialised in intensive care nursing in the UK before coming to Australia in 2004.
 Within the critical care context, he has published widely, has spoken at many international and national conferences, and is currently involved with several research projects in intensive care and emergency care.
-Professor Fulbrook's contribution to critical care nursing has been recognised formally via fellowships from the British Association of Critical Care Nurses and the European Federation of Critical Care Nurses (WFCCN) Honorary Ambassador.
+Professor Fulbrook's contribution has been recognised formally via fellowships from the British Association of Critical Care Nurses and the European Federation of Critical Care Nurses (WFCCN) Honorary Ambassador.
 He is the current President of the WFCCN.

-At The Prince Charles Hospital, Professor Fulbrook leads several programs of research of which the main ones are pressure injury prevention, falls prevention, and emergency care.
-His honours and higher degree research students are undertaking a variety of research projects in these areas at the hospital.
+At The Prince Charles Hospital, Professor Fulbrook leads several programs of research including pressure injury prevention, falls prevention, and emergency care.
+His honours and higher degree research students are undertaking a variety of research projects in these areas.